Ladder or Line Diagram

 A one-line diagram or single-line diagram is a simplified way to represent a three-phase power system.
 One-Line diagrams do not show the exact electrical connections of the circuits.
 As the name suggests, one-line diagrams use a single line to represent all three phases.
 It is the most basic type of electrical print.
 It may show ratings and sizes of electrical equipment and circuit conductors as well as the protective devices.

-Learn more The Constructor program allows you to quickly design, draw, test, teach and print electrical ladder diagrams, electrical schematics and electrical drawings.
+The Constructor program was used to draw the above diagrams and allows you to quickly design, draw, test, teach and print electrical ladder diagrams, electrical schematics and electrical drawings.